Category: Africa

 • The Leopard Spirit 7

-Papa said I had to be vital to attend the following Tales by Moonlight night.
-He also promised I could play and hunt with other children if I got well fast.
-So I took my medication and exercised seriously.
-The moonlight night tales occur once in a fortnight; sometimes, they may be delayed, especially during…
+Dada said I needed to be strong to attend the next Tales by Moonlight night.
+He also promised I could play and hunt with other children if I recovered quickly.
+So I took my medication and exercised hard.
+The Tales by Moonlight nights happen once every two weeks; sometimes, they might be postponed, especially during…

 • Poem: The Brook